Quasiparticle cooling algorithms for quantum many-body state preparation: Quasiparticle cooling protocol

 the operator $\hat \rho_S$ is the system density matrix at the start of the cycle, and $\text{Tr}_B$ is the trace over the bath degrees of freedom.
 The system density matrix after $\nu$ cooling cycles is given by

-We will assume the steady state of the dynamics is unique, and is therefore reached independent of the initial state.
+We will assume the steady state of the dynamics defined by this quantum channel is unique, and is reached independent of the initial state; we will not consider a scenario of initial states with anomalously slow relaxation to the steady state.
 In the analysis below we therefore take the initial state to be the maximally mixed state, $\hat \rho_S^0 \propto \hat I$, unless specified otherwise.

 The system Floquet $\hat U_S$ can in particular correspond to an exact or prethermal effective Hamiltonian $\hat H_{\rm eff}$,

 and our goal is to engineer dissipative evolution such that the steady state ($\nu \to \infty$) of the system is close to the ground state of $\hat H_{\rm eff}$.
 In order to have a concrete model in mind, we will later study cooling in the case of the 1d Floquet transverse-field Ising model,